Air Algérie Flight 6289: Conclusion

-The temperature on the 6th March 2003 at the airport was 23 degrees celsius, the height of the airport is 1377 metres and the weight of the plane was 48708 kg, The maximum authorized weight of a 737-2T4 is 49500 kg.
+On 6 March 2003, the temperature at the airport was 23 C. The airport's elevation is 1377 m above sea level.
+The aircraft weighed 48708 kg, below its maximum authorised weight of 49500 kg.

 Following the crash, investigators asked Air Algérie to ensure that their cockpit resource management (CRM) training effectively heighten flight crew awareness on the strict respect of following the procedures of the appropriate hand-over and task-sharing.
 Other recommendations were also issued to the Algerian government.

 Aftermath

 Crisis centres were immediately set up in Algiers and Paris.
 Government officials, including Interior Minister Moureddine Yazid Zerhouni and Transport Minister Abdelmalek Sellal, visited Tamanrasset to observe the crash site.
 A repatriation ceremony for the six French victims was held in Algiers.
 At least two of the victims were sent to Marseille while the other four were flown to Paris.

 Officials agreed to build a monument for the victims of the crash.
 A monument was later erected near the crash site of Flight 6289.
 Multiple events were also held to commemorate the victims of the crash.
 In the nearby Ben Messaoud sports complex in Iméchouène, multiple mini-tournaments were held for the residents in the area.
 Special sponsorship would also be given to Mouloudia d'Adriane, the football club that lost 14 members of the team in the crash.
 Minister of Youth and Sports El Hadi Ould Ali stated that "The state does not forget its children and full support will be given to the club so that it can return to the sports scene".
 After the crash, the football club worked hard to promote multiple sport activities in Tamanrasset.

 In response to the crash, investigators issued a recommendation for the Algerian government to create an independent investigative body for aircraft accidents in the country.
 However, this recommendation was not enacted and as of 2024 there is still no independent aircraft accident investigation commission in Algeria.